18F/uswds-jekyll/pages/support/FAQs.md

 ```

 ### I log in at the command line but the system keeps logging me out.
 Is there something I can do to stop this?
 On Linux or Mac OS just create or add the following to a ~/.ssh/config file.
-If you use Windows Powershell to login to Ceres the config file will be located at C:\Users\username/\.ssh\config.
+If you use Windows Powershell to login to Ceres the config file will be located at 'C:\Users\username\.ssh\config.'

 ```
 Host ceres